zowe/docs-site/docs/user-guide/mvd-errorreportingui.md

         });
 `}`
 ```
 Here, the `errorMessage` clearly describes the error with a small degree of ambiguity as to account for all types of errors that might occur from that method.
 The specifics of the error are then generated dynamically and are printed with the `err.toString()`, which contains the more specific information that is used to pinpoint the problem.
 The `this.popupManager.report()` method triggers the error prompt to display.
-The error severity is set with `ZluxErrorSeverity.ERROR` and the `err.status.toString()` describes the status of the error (often classified by a code for example: `404`).
+The error severity is set with `ZluxErrorSeverity.ERROR` and the `err.status.toString()` describes the status of the error (often classified by a code, for example: `404`).
 The optional parameters in `options` specify that this error will block the user from interacting with the application plug-in until the error is closed or it until goes away on its own. `globalVeilService` is optional and is used to create a gray veil on the outside of the program when the error is caused.
 You must import `globalVeilService` separately (see the `zlux-workflow` repository for more information).

 ### HTML

-The final step is to have the recently created error dialog appear in the application plug-in.
+The final step is to have the recently created error dialog display in the application plug-in.
 If you do `this.popupManager.report()` without adding the component to your template, the error will not be displayed.
 Navigate to your component's `.html` file.
 On the Workflow application plug-in, this file will be in `\zlux-workflow\src\app\app\zosmf-server-config.component.html` and the only item left is to add the popup manager component alongside your other classes.

 `<zlux-popup-manager></zlux-popup-manager>`